HammadRashid1997/QA-RoadMap/README.md

 ## Documentation
 You can view the documentation to the roadmap here.
 [Roadmap to become a QA Engineer](https://github.com/HammadRashid1997/QA-RoadMap/blob/main/roadmap.pdf)

+## Assessment
+Once you have completed the roadmap and are confident enough, feel free to attempt a simple assessment that I have uploaded.
+You can access the assessment here: [QA Assessment](https://github.com/HammadRashid1997/QA-RoadMap/blob/main/Assessment.pdf)

 ## Articles
 I write articles and blogs on Medium as well.
 You can view them here.
 [My Articles](https://medium.com/@hammad.rashid_73904)